coatyio/coaty-js/docs/man/migration-guide.md

 * You can now specify the MQTT QoS level for all publications, subscriptions, and last will messages in `CommunicationOptions.mqttClientOptions.qos`.
 The default and recommended QoS level is 0.
-* You can now specify partial options, i.e. changed options only, for `CommunicationManager.restart()`.
+* As `CommunicationManager.options` is now read-only, you can specify optional partial options in `CommunicationManager.start(options?)` which override communication options in the configuration.
-* Take further actions after calling `CommunicationManager.restart()` not until the returned promise resolves.
+* Take further actions after calling `CommunicationManager.start()` not until the returned promise resolves.
 * A [namespacing
   concept](https://coatyio.github.io/coaty-js/man/developer-guide/#namespacing)